rwieruch/blog_robinwieruch_content/blog/react-remove-item-from-list/index.md

 };
 ```

-Rather than mutating the list, we keep it as immutable data structure and therefore create a new list based on the old list and the filter condition.
+Rather than mutating the list, we keep it as [immutable data structure](/javascript-immutable) and therefore create a new list based on the old list and the filter condition.
 It's because the filter function doesn't modify the list but only returns a new list.

 Now, when our state updater function from React's useState Hook is called, the list without the item is set as new state and the component re-renders to display only the remaining items.
 That's everything there is to know about removing an entry from an array in React.
-But there is more if you want to learn more.
+But there is more ...

 For example, in our case everything happens in one component.
 What would happen if you would want to remove an item from the list from a child component?
 Let's continue with splitting the component into multiple components.
-We will need a callback handler to pass the functionality as [destructured](/javascript-destructuring-object) [props](/react-pass-props-to-component) in order to remove an item from App to Item component:
+We will need a callback handler to pass the functionality as [destructured](/javascript-destructuring-object) [props](/react-pass-props-to-component) in order to remove an item:

 ```javascript{10,13-19,21-30}
 const App = () => {